Driving Van Trailer: InterCity East Coast

 All entered service with InterCity.
 As part of the privatisation of British Rail, all 32 were sold to Eversholt Rail Group in 1994 and were operated by successive InterCity East Coast franchise holders GNER, National Express East Coast, East Coast, Virgin Trains East Coast and LNER.
 In February 2001, 82221 was damaged in the Great Heck rail crash and subsequently scrapped.
 The standard practice is for the DVT to be marshalled at the southern end, adjacent to the first class carriages, to facilitate easy changeover of locomotives at Bounds Green and subsequently Neville Hill depots at the north end of King's Cross and Leeds stations respectively.

 With the delivery of Class 800 and Class 801, mass withdrawals commenced in May 2019.
 Originally it was proposed that all the InterCity 225 sets be withdrawn by the end of 2020, but LNER decided to retain 10 sets until at least December 2021 to allow it to increase services.
 A limited number of sets will continue to operate in the new May 2022 timetable.

 Grand Central

 Grand Central would have used Mk4 coaches and DVTs on London Euston to Blackpool North services with Class 90 locomotives hauling six-carriage sets; however, these services were permanently abandoned on 10 September 2020, due to the negative effects of COVID-19 on passenger numbers All five were sold to Transport for Wales during 2021.

 Transport for Wales

 Transport for Wales introduced three four-car Mark 4 sets with Mark 4 DVTs on the Premier Service from Holyhead to Cardiff in September 2021.
 In 2021, Transport for Wales Rail purchased these three sets along with five more that had been recently overhauled for Grand Central.

 Grand Union

-Grand Union has proposed using Class 91 locomotives with Mk4 coaches and DVTs on its services from London Paddington to Cardiff Central and from London Euston to Stirling.
+Grand Union proposed using Class 91 locomotives with Mk4 coaches and DVTs on its services from London Paddington to Cardiff Central and from London Euston to Stirling.
 In February 2021, the Welsh application was rejected.